 Case conferences are held bi-weekly during the fall and spring semesters and are scheduled on Friday mornings in an attempt to minimize schedule conflicts.
 All pre-internship clinical students are required to attend case conferences and to enroll in the course for one hour of credit every semester from the fall of the first year until internship.
 The primary objective of the case conference series is to provide an opportunity for all of the clinical faculty and students to come together to hear and discuss either an actual clinical case or a presentation relevant to clinical science.
 Conference presenters include advanced clinical students, faculty, and community professionals.
-Clinical students are required to present two case conference presentations during their training at UNM, with the expectation that students will present at least one of these during their third year of training.
+Clinical students are required to present one case conference presentation during their training at UNM.